 It is probably safest for you to replace the cracked glass blender pitcher rather than try to repair it.
 This is because a blender is a vibrating object that may not withstand a patch job with glue and cement.
 There is a danger of the pitcher shattering and putting you at risk from getting cut by spraying glass.

 Furthermore, non-toxic super glues are often slightly water-soluble and there is a risk that when the blender is full of fluids that your repair job will not hold.
-Plastic cements would repair this type of crack but unfortunately they are very toxic and chemicals could leak into the food you are preparing in the blender.
+Plastic cement would repair this type of crack but unfortunately, they are very toxic and chemicals could leak into the food you are preparing in the blender.

 To conclude, it is better to be safe than sorry, unless you want to repair that blender pitcher and use it for another purpose that has nothing to do with food preparation.